UIM-Community/sds_analyser/README.md

 ## Roadmap

-- Create a configuration file with filter (transpile this to a Map object).
-- Save all PDS object in a SQLite table!
+- Save all PDS object in a SQLite table (problem with the proxy at my work, i dont success to compile sqlite3 correctly).